close

 • Location: Lajpat Nagar, South Delhi

-Why Visit: For a tranquil experience surrounded by blooming roses, perfect for photography and relaxation.
+Why Visit: For a quiet stroll surrounded by the blooming roses, suited for snapping photographic portraits.

 22. Siri Fort